jnimish77/Cloud-Computing-and-Programming-using-various-tools/Hadoop-A-Project-to-map-new-Your-taxi-data-info/README.md

 * Hadoop is written in JAVA that give a Hadoop is written in java: provides a distributed file system (HDFS) and a framework+api for   building and running Map reduce jobs
 * HDFS is a fle system which is distributed across several machines.
 Not a relacement to a regular file system.
 * HFDS has built in mechanisms to optimize throughput and handle machine outages.
   * Data node: where HDFS stores the data
   * Name node: Master machine
   * Secondary Name node: keeps a copy of edit logs, filesystem image (to be deprecated?)
   * Data is accessed using Java API or command line
 * Here is the place where we keep our file that is need to be mapped.
 In perticlular case our file will be “ unixstadiums.csv”
-* To double check this file into the correct place we type:
+* To double check this file into the correct place we type: hdfs  dfs -ls /taxi
-*

 * MapReduce layer in Hadoop: Hadoop has APIs for Map (transformation) and Reduce (aggregation) operations
 * Output to  reduce: Key, Value pair.
 Input to reduce: Key, Inerrable[Value].
 Now  reducer is called once per key output by map.
 Inerrable value is the set of values output by the map phase.
 * 3 stages between map and reduce: partitioning, sorting, grouping.
 Provide scaling.